 This change is being driven by; the high cost of wood, building codes mandating the use of fireproof construction materials and people wanting to build with materials that are long-lived and also look good.

-The roofing material we see the most of these days in America is the standard three-tab asphalt shingle.
-Asphalt Shingles are the least-expensive roofing options and are available in a dozen or so different colors.
-The asphalt shingle products being made today are usually guaranteed for 20, or more years making them an excellent value.
+The most common roofing materials we see in America are architectural shingles.
+These are the least expensive roofing options and are available in a dozen or so different colors.
+They come with a lifetime limited warranty and reflect heat .
 The principal advantage of this roofing material is value.
 The disadvantage, if there could be said to be one, is the fact that it is so common.

-You can also upgrade from the standard three-tab to a thicker variation called an architectural shingle.
+You can also upgrade from the standard architectural to a thicker variation called a triple laminate.
 These shingles are about twice as thick as a normal asphalt shingle with layers staggered to give them a heavier, more substantial look.
 With some colors they resemble slate and other colors wood shakes.
-With a modest upgrade in cost and a 30-year guarantee, architectural shingles represent an excellent value with an added touch of style.
+With a modest upgrade in cost the triple laminate shingle represents an excellent choice with an additional touch of style.

 Shingles (Shakes & Wood):